xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 HTTP method overriding
 ----------------------

-ArangoDB provides a startup option *--http.allow-method-override*.
+AvocadoDB provides a startup option *--http.allow-method-override*.
 This option can be set to allow overriding the HTTP request method (e.g. GET, POST, PUT, DELETE, PATCH) of a request using one of the following custom HTTP headers: